alessandroraffa/alessandroraffa/README.md

 - **React and React Native (2016-Present):** Since 2016, I have been immersed in modern front-end development using React for dynamic, responsive user interfaces and React Native for cross-platform mobile applications.

 - **IoT and WebSocket (2019-Present):** I started exploring the Internet of Things (IoT) and WebSocket technologies, enabling the creation of real-time, bidirectional, and efficient communication between servers and clients.

+- **CIO (2020-Present):** <!-- #TODO --> ... setting the ... vision and strategy for the company, ensuring that our software solutions align with our business goals.
+I oversee the development of our software products, ensuring that they are robust, scalable, and secure.

 - **TypeScript and Mono-repos (Early 2020s-Present):** I widely adopted TypeScript and embraced the use of mono-repositories to enhance the maintainability of my code and to reduce errors, especially in large-scale projects.